 - Superb stability

 - Not the strongest build, which puts its durability under doubt

 These boots might be lightweight, but don’t doubt their capability of pulling off intense hiking on the roughest of terrains with heavy loads.
 They offer excellent stability and uncompromised traction even in the most extreme temperatures.

 Weight: – 1.1 pounds

-Here’s another Salomon product which makes this list as it’s immaculately ventilated, waterproofed and comfortable.
+Here’s another Salomon product that makes this list as it’s immaculately ventilated, waterproofed, and comfortable.

 A rigid outer sole provides support on rough terrains.
 However, the only drawback with these hiking boots is the inner sole which makes carrying heavy backpacks uncomfortable.

 Price range: – 60$- 112$ (Rs.3888- Rs.
 8100)